-All top medical colleges in Nepal are approved by reputable organizations such as the National Medical Commission (NMC), UNESCO, and the World Health Organization (WHO).
+Nepal is considered a relatively affordable option for pursuing an MBBS degree, with the total cost estimated to be between 46 to 60 lakh INR, including tuition and other academic expenses. top medical colleges in Nepal are approved by reputable organizations such as the National Medical Commission (NMC), UNESCO, and the World Health Organization (WHO).
 The faculty members are highly qualified and experienced, providing students with in-depth knowledge and guidance throughout their academic journey.

-Curriculum | Comprehensive, covering theoretical and clinical aspects of medicine |
+Curriculum | Focuses on theoretical knowledge, practical skills, and clinical exposure. |

 Cultural Environment | Nepal offers a rich cultural ambiance, conducive to personal growth and learning |